Dementia Care

 Early signs of dementia

-Small changes in behavior and language, or a lack of decision making skills quite often go unnoticed at first, as we all forget words or have trouble finding things from time-to-time.
+Small changes in behaviour and language, or a lack of decision making skills quite often go unnoticed at first, as we all forget words or have trouble finding things from time-to-time.
 Symptoms can vary significantly, but people with early signs may experience:

 - Forgetfulness and a struggle to recall things